The Mystery Maker

-The Mystery Maker was a Canadian children's drama television series, which aired on CBC Television in 1967.
+The Mystery Maker is a Canadian children's drama television series, which aired on CBC Television in 1967.

 Plot

 The plot is set in Stratford, Ontario at a boarding house owned by Mrs. O'Hara (Ruth Springford), a widow.
 Her teen-aged daughter Pegeen (Kathy Kastner) was an aspiring actress.
 Each episode featured elements of mystery involving the O'Hara's and residents of the boarding house.